thisismydesign/easy_logging/README.md

 # EasyLogging

-#### Ruby utility that lets you include logging anywhere easily, without redundancy.
+#### Ruby utility that lets you include a unique logger anywhere easily, without redundancy.

+Inspired by [this StackOverflow thread](https://stackoverflow.com/questions/917566/ruby-share-logger-instance-among-module-classes/44348303) `EasyLogging` provides a way to add and configure unique loggers for any [context](https://ruby-doc.org/stdlib/libdoc/rdoc/rdoc/RDoc/Context.html) as an alternative to having a global logger (e.g. `Rails.logger`).

 | Branch | Status |
 | ------ | ------ |